 The journals have helped me to track my progress and patterns, but to me, writing in a journal has been like alchemy.
 I turn the spirals of thought as elusive as fog into letters, words, sentences, and with a pencil as a magic wand…transform.
 While this habit has been as natural as it is pleasant, I realize writing in a journal or at all is a chore for some people.
 Consider it helpful in achieving your other goals!

 Free Write.
-For some reason free writes feel like pressure to me, maybe because it would be timed for 10-15 minutes at the beginning of a class and I fall apart for anything timed.
-Anyway, the trick here is kind of like the meditative exercise where you do not pause while writing even if this means writing the same word over and over.
+For some reason free writes feel like pressure to me.
+Maybe it’s because it was always timed for 10-15 minutes at the beginning of a class, and I fall apart for anything timed.
+Anyway, the trick here is to do not pause while writing even if this means writing the same word over and over.
 I find that strange thoughts emerge this way because the exercise accesses the subconscious.

 Gratitude or “favorite” writing.
-Go as detailed as you can, “when my dog greets me after I come out of any room, his cropped, stubby tail wags so hard his whole back-end swivels into c-curves.”
-Morph it into a list or survey of all of your favorite things.
-Movies, authors, meals, colors, time of day, pass-times etc. Get specific here too with scenes, favorite meals to cook or eat out, desserts, shade of color, feeling from the favorite activity, etc.
+Go as detailed as you can.
+“When my dog greets me after I come out of any room, his cropped, stubby tail wags so hard his whole back-end swivels into c-curves.”
+Morph it into a list of all of your favorite things.
+Name movies, authors, meals, colors, time of day, pass-times etc. Get specific here too with scenes, favorite meals to cook or eat out, desserts, shade of color, feeling from the favorite activity, etc.

-Pretend you’re writing letters to someone fictional, alive, deceased, past/future you as journal entries.
+Pretend you’re writing letters to someone fictional, alive, deceased, or past/future you as journal entries.
 Write like your entries will become your memoir!
 How can you make a seemingly mundane day feel more exciting?
 How can you live true to these creations of your life?

 For daily writing try a prompt like “…fulfilled/inspired me today because…”, “I noticed…”, “I’d like to try…”, or “so and so brightened my day today because…” It doesn’t have to all be positive either.
-Sometimes simply writing out your strong feelings is enough to feel better because it validates/accepts them as they are or offers an opportunity for you to see it all in front of you.
+Sometimes simply writing out your strong feelings is enough to feel better because it validates/accepts them as they are.
+It offers an opportunity for you to see it all in front of you.
 Alternatively, you could question, “how can I see this hard day as pivotal to my growth?”
 Rather than reflecting on the day that happened, you can choose to begin your day journaling, “Today I intend…”